 Standard Forms of Construction Contracts

-Using standardized forms of construction contracts enables to use the same conditions for different projects.
+Using standardized forms for construction contracts enables to use the same conditions for different projects.
 Standardized forms also create a framework for the content of the contract.
-Thus they prevent you to forget adding basic contract documents and essential information.
+Thus they prevent you to forget adding basic contract documents and essential information while creating.

-Contract managers in the construction industry generally use one of the following standard forms in below;
+Contract managers in the construction industry generally use one of the following standard forms below;

 - FIDIC– Fédération Internationale Des Ingénieurs-Conseils